Advertisement

 You could be one of millions of people eligible for a cost of living payment.
 Image: Alaur Rahman/ Pexels

-Millions of low-income households have started receiving the final cost of living payment from the Department for Work and Pensions (DWP) from 6 February, 2024.
+Millions of low-income households received the final cost of living payment from the Department for Work and Pensions (DWP) between 6 February and 22 February 2024.

-Here’s everything you need to know – including when you will get the cost of living payment in 2024, who is eligible, how much you will receive, and what to do if your payment is missing.
-We also explain where else you can go to get support now that the cost of living payment is coming to an end.
+Here’s everything you need to know now the cost of living payment has ended – including when you should have received the last payment, what to do if your cost of living payment is missing, whether you could receive additional benefits and where else you can go to get support now that the cost of living payment has ended.

-What date will I get the next cost of living payment?
+What date should I have got the last cost of living payment?

-Most people on DWP benefits will receive the next cost of living payment between Tuesday, February 6 and Thursday, February 22.
-This is the third and final payment for the 2023/2024 period and there are no further payments planned.
+Most people on DWP benefits received the last cost of living payment between Tuesday, February 6 and Thursday, February 22.
+This was the third and final payment for the 2023/2024 period and there are no further payments planned.

 The previous payment of £300 was paid between 31 October and 19 November 2023.

-There is a chance payments could be paid late – such as if you are made eligible for a qualifying benefit at a later date or you change the bank account your benefit or tax credits are paid into.
+There is a chance payments could have been paid late – such as if you were made eligible for a qualifying benefit at a later date or you change the bank account your benefit or tax credits are paid into.

 How do I report a missing cost of living payment?